impostorsguides/impostorsguides.github.io/resources/faq.md

 Also occasionally, I have no choice but to link to a Youtube video.
 These links aren't archivable, as far as I know, so I link to the original and pray that the video stays up forever.

+## Want to support me?

+Instead, please consider supporting the Internet Archive / Wayback Machine.
+This site makes liberal use of their link archiving feature, without which it would be a much poorer offering.
+You can find [their "Donate" page here](https://archive.org/donate?origin=iawww-TopNavDonateButton){:target="_blank" rel="noopener"}.

 ## How to contact me

 I'm happy to hear from you!
-I can be reached at impostorsguides@mastodon.social or at the email above.
+I can be reached at impostorsguides [at] gmail [dot] com.

 ## Shout-Outs